esigler/esigler.com/balloon.markdown

 title: balloons
 heading: High Altitude Balloons
 ---
 Nowadays, you can often find high school science projects to send a cell phone (or similar) up into the sky on a cheap weather balloon.
-Shortly before it became fashionable (and easy) to do, a few coworkers and I set out to see how hard it would be.
+Shortly before it became fashionable (and much easier!) to do, a few coworkers and I set out to see how hard it would be.

 ## First launch: September 23rd, 2007